-If I start writing about the world’s coolest concert venues, I know some people are going to expect buildings like the Sydney Opera House.
+If I write about the world’s coolest music venues, I know some people will expect buildings like the Sydney Opera House.
 So let’s get this out of the way: It’s not on the list.
 This list is for outdoor venues, and also places where you’re just as likely to hear the crushing, cranked-up roar of an Engl Powerball as you are a Stradivarius violin.

 Red Rocks Amphitheatre (Morrison, Colo., U.S.)

-This blog post about the coolest concert venues has its roots at Red Rocks.
-I stopped there one year after skiing at Breckenridge (and collecting a sore throat along the way – yuck!).
+I got the idea for this post after a spontaneous stop at Red Rocks near Denver.
 We were driving around and just happened to see the Red Rocks signs.
-And I was blown away.
+And the venue blew me away.
 It looks like the planet Vulcan.
 Of course, music is probably illogical to Vulcans, so I can’t imagine they’d build it.

 Unfortunately, it was a daytime visit and there wasn’t a show in progress.